-\Except, however, that you may instruct a suspect to exit the vehicle as a means of ensuring your own safety.
+^{}Except, however, that you may instruct a suspect to exit the vehicle as a means of ensuring your own safety.
 Safety considerations take precedence over all other considerations.

 The two major evidence gathering tasks of Phase Two are

 The major decision of Phase Two is

 Among the describable clues an officer might see during the Phase Two interview are these three:

 a.

 b.

 c.

-Among the describable clues an officer might hear during the interview are these three:
+Among the describable clues an officer might hear during the Phase II interview are these three:

 a.

 b.

 c.

-Among the describable clues an officer might smell during the interview are these two:
+Among the describable clues an officer might smell during the Phase II interview are these two:

 a.

 b.

-es an officer might use in asking questions constitute simple n tasks.
+ee techniques an officer might use in asking questions constitute simple led attention tasks.
 These techniques are: a. b. c.
-The Count Dow n Technique requires the subject to Leaning agains the vehicle is a clue to DWI which may be observed during
+The Count Down Technique requires the subject to Lean ning against the vehicle is a clue to DWI which may be observed during